From scattered information to decisions that scale strategically.

 → Available on a monthly retainer or defined-scope project basis.

-I lead strategy, framework design, and client relationships — bringing deep GIS fluency and 25+ years of geospatial experience to every engagement.
+I lead strategy, positioning, and client relationships — helping organizations understand what they have, how to frame it, and how to reach the people who need to act on it.
+Deep GIS fluency and 25+ years of geospatial experience ground that strategic work in technical reality: the advice is always connected to what the data actually shows and what systems can realistically deliver.
 Technical execution is delivered through a trusted bench of GIS specialists, data engineers, and other practitioners assembled to fit each project's needs, with AI tools brought in selectively where they genuinely add value.

 This keeps the work focused on what matters most: clarity, alignment, and decisions that drive action.
 You get senior strategic attention throughout.